HP-41C: The HP-41CV and CX

 Many users had used all four ports for memory expansion, leaving no room for other modules.
 HP designed the Quad Memory Module with four times the amount of memory, providing the maximum available memory and leaving three empty ports available.
 The HP-41CV (V being the Roman numeral for 5) included this memory module on the main board, thus providing five times the memory of the HP-41C, and four available slots.

 The internal architecture prohibited the addition of more memory, so HP designed an extended memory module that could be seen as secondary storage.
-You could not access the data directly, but you could transfer it to and from main memory.
+The data could not be access directly, but it was possible to transfer data to and from main memory.
 To the calculator (and the user), data located in the extended memory looked like files on a modern hard disk do for a PC (user).

 The final HP-41 model, the HP-41CX, included extended memory, a built-in time module, and extended functions.
 It was introduced in 1983 and discontinued in 1990.